 "Italian composer.
 Nothing is known of his life until he arrived in Munich from Venice in 1715 as a viola player for the Elector of Bavaria, Max Emanuel.
 A short time afterwards, in 1716, he left for the Würtemburg court of Duke Eberhard Ludwig in Stuttgart, where in 1717, as "musique directeur, maître des concerts de la chambre" he succeded Johann Christoph Pez in the office of court Kapellmeister.
 During the years 1719-21, Reinhard Keiser attempted determinedly but unsuccessfully to oust the "damned Italian" from his position.
 In 1731 Brescianello finally received the title "Councillor and First Kapellmeister."
 By then he was successfully in charge of a large court orchestra that on occasion numbered more than sixty musicians.
 Following the death of the sovereign Karl Alexander in 1737, the court finances were so catastrophically reduced that the orchestra was reduced to just a few musicians and Brescianello lost his post.
 It was not until 1744, when Karl Eugen assumed the throne, that Brescianello was reappointed to his former positiom, from which he finally retired in 1751.
 He remained in Stuttgart, where he died in 1758.
 He built his reputation more on performing and conducting (by all accounts he almost single-handedly rejuvenated musical life in Stuttgart during his tenure there), though he composed a few instrumental works as well."
-This edition of the Brescianello: Concerto in A major There are two manuscript editions at the Saxon State Library in Dresden (SLUB) available from IMSLP.
-(1) Mus.
-2364-0-3,1 and (2) Mus 2364 -0-3,2 [Schrank No: II, 2.
-Fach, 5t, Lage "No: 1 Concerto etc"] (1) is a full score; (2) is a set of parts.

-The calligraphy in(1) is reasonably good, if not a little cramped.
-The scan provided is not particularly fine quality, making it sometimes a little difficult to decipher.
-The calligraphy in (2) is excellent, but curiously deficient in slurs and articulations.
-Strangely, (2) uses a slow movement from a Vivaldi Concerto and a finale of unknown provenance.
-This is a pity because Brescianello's slow movement is unusual and beautiful.
-I have chosen to use B's original movements.
-The (1) ms contains the usual hand-copied discrepancies, inconsistencies and errors.
-These include actual notes, quite a few slurs and in some cases chords (major & minor).
-I have done my best to intuitively reconcile the most glaring anomalies.
-The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts for non-orchestral performance.
+This edition of the Brescianello: Concerto in C major, Bre 3 There is one manuscript edition at the Saxon State Library in Dresden (SLUB) available from IMSLP.
+Mus.
+2364-0-6 Schrank No: II, 2.
+Fach, 47, Lage "No: 1 Concerto del Sign.
+Briganello" It is a set of parts, some duplicated in a different hand.
+According to the description on the IMSLP page one is Johann Gottfried Grundig, the other Johann Georg Pisendel, violinist and Kapellmeister of the Dresden court orchestra.
+The calligraphy in the both hands is clearly legible.
+There are a few interpolations presumably by Pisendel.
+Although a separate Basso Continuo part is provided, it contains no actual figures.
+There are a lot of inconsistencies in the 2nd movt, particularly rhythm and slurring, typical of this type of Largo movement.
+The end of the 3rd movement is a bit of a mess.
+The Cello & Bass is missing quite a lot of material.
+I don't think it was intentional.
+I have included the missing "basso continuo" notes in the solo passages as cue notes in the Cello & Bass part.
+I have done my best to intuitively reconcile the most glaring anomalies, especially slurs.
+Performers should consult the original ms. The 'keyboard reduction' part is simply that - a fairly rough-and-ready combination of the 2nd violin and viola parts for non-orchestral performance.
 It is not a continuo realization.
 The score has been typeset in Score, by the San Andreas Press.
-Please report any errors to abonds@swiftdsl.com.au Alan Bonds Perth, Western Australia May, 2016 CONCERTO IN A MAJOR Cuiseppe Antonio Brescianello (1690-1758) Violino Principale Keyboard Reduction
+Please report any errors to abonds@swiftdsl.com.au Alan Bonds Perth, Western Australia May, 2016